 - Visibility for agents and teams

-- Connection of customer data (for context-related processing)
+- Linking of customer data (for context-related processing)

-The activation takes place per channel, the technical logic remains system-wide consistent.
+Activation occurs per channel, while the technical logic remains system-wide consistent.

 Which Channel First?

-In projects, the introduction typically begins with Email, as written input channels are often already available and don’t require additional infrastructure.
+In projects, the introduction typically starts with Email, as written entry channels are often already present and do not require additional infrastructure.
 Chat and Voice can be added at any time and follow the same integration model.

-The choice of the initial channel is project-related and depends on:
+The choice of the first channel is project-related and depends on:

 Further Configuration

-The specific configuration steps vary per channel.
+The detailed configuration steps are different for each channel.
 The following sections describe the technical integration paths: